Skip to main content

 1

-Year 0-1: Non-Licensed Operator / Equipment Operator ($80K-$100K)Start at a nuclear plant performing equipment rounds, surveillance testing, and system monitoring.
+Year 0-1: Non-Licensed Operator ($80K-$100K)Start at a nuclear plant performing equipment rounds, surveillance testing, and system monitoring.
 Begin NRC reactor operator license study program (company-paid).
+Apply through Troops to Energy Jobs.

 2